gophersaurus/framework/README.md

 Gophersarus runs many different open source packages under the hood.
 Again, we did not reinvent the wheel, we built the glue, and then cut and pasted the wheel together. ;)

 Please note that the `github.com/mattn/go-sqlite3` package is missing from the list below.
-That is because `go install github.com/mattn/go-sqlite3` was executed ahead previously to save time.
+That is because `go install github.com/mattn/go-sqlite3` was executed previously to save time.
 The `github.com/mattn/go-sqlite3` package is primarily written in C and therefore takes much longer to compile than pure go code.

 Run `go build -v` to see all packages as they build: